Our Unwinding Ethos

 Our Unwinding Ethos (十二傳說; lit.
-Twelve Legends) is an 2019 urban legend drama series produced by TVB.
+Twelve Legends) is a 2019 urban legend drama series produced by TVB.
 The story follows twelve well-known urban legends in Hong Kong.
 The series stars Edwin Siu, Rosina Lam, Jonathan Cheung and Moon Lau.
 It is produced by Wong Wai Sing and edited by Li Qianyi.
 It aired on TVB Jade from June 15, 2019 to August 16, 2019.
 First overseas premiere on Astro (television) between July 15 and August 16, 2019.
 The series tied in with the Ghost Festival (Yulan) in July.
 The series was featured at the Hong Kong International Film and Television Fair (2018) and the TVB Amazing Summer (2019).

 Synopsis

 Poon Doh-lai (Lin Xiawei) while on-site investigating the legend of the Bride's Pool with her Folklore studies introductory class, witnesses supernatural activities transpiring around the bride-to-be, Topaz (Moon Lau).
 As the supernatural incidents continues to follow Topaz, she seek help from her journalist friend Fu Chi-Pok (Edwin Siu).
 Meanwhile, the groom's family is certain that Topaz is a Jinx, who have angered the bride's Spirit, and tries to break off the marriage.
 Doh-lai and Chi-pok slowly discovers that the legend of the Bride's Pool was in fact used to cover up crimes, including the truth behind the death of Topaz's parents.
 After the investigation, Doh-lai learns that Chik-Pok was the son of her mentor, Professor Fu (To Yin Gor), who has been missing for seven years.
 The two decide to finish Professor Fu's dissertation; however, during their research, they encounter several murder cases that used popular urban legends as a cover up.
 The two became acquaintances with police officer Yik Sir (Jonathan Cheung), who was a supernatural enthusiast.
 As the different cases unfold, they suspect that Professor Fu is alive and is perhaps captured.